gastonstat/packyourcode/packyourcode.knit.md

 If you are interested in the nitty gritty aspects about R packages, then you should read Hadley Wickham's excellent book on __[R Packages](http://r-pkgs.had.co.nz/package.html)__.
 In fact, in various chapters of _Pack YouR Code_, I will be constantly referring to the book _R Packages_ in the form of links like this: `r-pkgs: topic`; for example: [r-pkgs: Introduction](http://r-pkgs.had.co.nz/intro.html).

 I also recommend reading Friedrich Leisch's manuscript __[Creating R Packages: A Tutorial](https://cran.r-project.org/doc/contrib/Leisch-CreatingPackages.pdf)__.
 Personally, this tutorial helped me a lot to successfully complete creating my first R package in the spring of 2009, after several (enormously frustrating) failed attempts during 2007 and 2008.
-It's impressive to have witnessed how the package-creation process has been made more smooth.
+It's impressive to have witnessed how the package-creation process has been made more smooth since those years.

 Another classic book with material about R packages is __Software for Data Analysis__ by John Chamber, the "master mind" behind the S language, on which the R language is based on.